luffypass/workpass-schema/README.md

 # Workpass Schema v1.1
-This library supplies the schemas used for workpass 2.0, in the form of [json schemas](http://json-schema.org)
+This library supplies the schemas used for SGworkpass 2.0, in the form of [json schemas](http://json-schema.org)

 ## Installation